Frequently Asked Questions

 Device emulation software such as tcmu-runner allow defining zoned block devices with different zone sizes.
 While this does not replace the ability to change an existing device zone size, such solution allows exploring the impact of the device zone size on the application being developed.

-The write pointer position of a zone changes automatically in response to the following commands.
+The write pointer position of a zone changes automatically in response to the following operations.

-- A write operation (regular write command, write same command, etc) issue with a starting LBA equal to the zone write pointer current location: the write pointer position advances by an amount of LBA equal to the amount of blocks written.
+- A write operation (regular write command, write same command) issued with a starting LBA equal to the zone write pointer current location or a zone append write operation issued with a starting LBA equal to the zone start LBA: the write pointer position advances by an amount of LBAs written.

-- A disk format operation: the write pointer of all zones is reset.
+- A device low level format operation: the write pointer of all zones is reset.

 No other command, operation or user action can change the position of a zone write pointer to any position within the zone.

 As mentioned in the previous question reply, resetting a zone will rewind the zone write pointer position to the first LBA of the zone.
-A full disk format operation will also reset all zones.
+A low level device format operation will also reset all zones.

 This is not possible.
 A zone write pointer can only be moved back to the start LBA of the zone using a reset write pointer command.

-Can I create partitions on my host managed disk?¶
+Can I create partitions on my host managed device?

 Linux® kernel mandates that partitions of a zoned block device be zone aligned.
-That is, the start sector of a disk partitions must be the start sector of a zone and the end sector of the partition must be the last sector of a zone.
+That is, the start sector of all device partitions must be the start sector of a zone and the end sector of the partitions must be the last sector of a zone.

 Support for partition tables on host managed zoned block devices has been removed from the kernel with version 5.5.0.
-Using the dm-linear device mapper target to isolate smaller portions of a large host managed disk can be a replacement solution.
+Using the dm-linear device mapper target to logically isolate smaller portions of a host managed device is the replacement and preferred solution.